ucvm/markerDB/README.md

 The output databases will be named by their format (see Details below) with `.fasta`.
 The other files can be deleted to save space but usually aren't too big and can save time if you want to rerun some of the steps without re-downloading all the sequences again.

+The first run will take a little bit longer as Snakemake will build the conda environments.

+### Compute requirements

+Mostly time :clock:.  `cmscan` is the main time consuming process and can be sped up to some degree by providing more threads.
+The pipeline doesn't require excesive memory and can likely be run on a decently powered desktop in a few hours.
+But this depends strongly on the number of sequences being downloaded.
+Snakemake has excellent support for compute clusters so if you have access to one this is recommended.
+Please see the Snakemake documentation for more details on how to do this.
+Also note that this will run on MacOS or Linux only as with the majority of bioinformatics applications.

 ## Details :mag: